pangeo-data/pangeo-cloud-federation/README.md

 # Common Issues

-* `Error: could not find a ready tiller pod`
-  * Some times it takes a while to download the new tiller image, wait and try again.
 * `Error: UPGRADE FAILED: "example.pangeo.io-staging" has no deployed releases`
   * If your first deploy of an application fails.
 Run `helm delete dev-staging --purge` anywhere you have run `gcloud container clusters get-credentials`